goxberry/siam-cse-2013-presentation/talk-performance.md

     + Its implementation?
     + Its dependencies?
 - **Lack of transparency**
-    + Unreproducible research = tough for others to debug
+    + No public code = tough for others to debug
     + Distort results showing only "good" figures
 - **Efficiency**
     + Costly to implement everything from scratch